Melapress/captcha-4wp/readme.txt

 <strong>THE MOST POWERFUL & EASY TO USE CAPTCHA SOLUTION FOR WORDPRESS WEBSITES</strong><br />

 Add CAPTCHA to any form on your WordPress website.
 Protect the WordPress comments, login, lost password and user registration forms with CAPTCHA.
-With CAPTCHA 4WP you can also add CAPTCHA to forms created with Contact Form 7, MailChimp for WordPress, BuddyPress, WooCommerce, bbPress and many others.
+With CAPTCHA 4WP you can also add CAPTCHA to forms created with Contact Form 7, Gravity Forms, MailChimp for WordPress, BuddyPress, WooCommerce, bbPress and many others.

 CAPTCHA 4WP is very easy to us, allowing you to implement CAPTCHA to any form easily, including your WooCommerce checkout page within just minutes.
 The plugin is trusted by more than 200,000 administrators to protect their websites from spam, fake accounts, & fake orders!

-> With the free edition you can add CAPTCHA to the built-in forms in WordPress, such as the login and comments form.
+> With the free edition you can add CAPTCHA to the built-in forms in WordPress, such as the login and comments forms.
 To add CAPTCHA to forms by third party plugins, such as WooCommerce, Contact Form 7 and BuddyPress <strong>[upgrade to CAPTCHA 4WP Premium](https://www.wpwhitesecurity.com/wordpress-plugins/captcha-plugin-wordpress/pricing/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=C4WP&utm_content=plugin+repos+description)</strong>.<strong>
 >

 #### Maintained & Supported by WP White Security